 Since we’re intimating at performance in all this heady Euro-talk, let’s spell out how the Lumina lived up to its Euro-ness under the hood.
 Standard engine through 1992 was the decidedly un-European Iron Duke 2.5 four, now called (low) Tech IV.
 It sported balance shafts, TBI injection, and 110 hp.
 Take that, Honda!
 Oops; wrong country/continent.
 The the 3.1 liter 60 degree Chevy V6 was optional, rated at 135 or 140 hp.
 Thankfully, the notorious leaky V6 intake manifold gasket was still under development in GM Labs when these Luminas were built.
 No wonder there seem to be so many gen1 Luminas still on the streets.
 Have they earned Cockroach of the Road™ status?

 Not the legendary Lumina Z34.
-An ambitious effort to turn the pedestrian pushrod V6 into a high-tech powerhouse, DOHC four-valve heads, along with numerous other changes, turned it into a 210 hp powerhouse.
-I hear they’re not exactly paragons of reliability, though.
-And that even routine maintenance, like timing belts and spark plug changes can be quite expensive.
-The Euro name finally means something.
+An ambitious effort to turn the pedestrian pushrod V6 into a high-tech wonder with DOHC four-valve heads along with numerous other changes, turned it into a 210 hp snake pit.
+It quickly developed an iffy reputation; good luck finding one still running anymore.
+Even routine maintenance, like timing belts and spark plug changes were quite expensive.
+The Euro name finally means something, although not used on the Z34.
 The LQ1 ended up having a short six-year lifespan; 1997 was its last year.
-Another ambitious GM effort that fell short in the long run.
+Another ambitious, expensive GM effort that fell short in the long run.
+GM was getting really good at that.

 It may have said “Euro” on its flanks, but you’d never know it after opening the door.
-About as all-American as it got; that dash somehow even manages evoke the one in a ’63-’64 Chevy.
+It was about as all-American as it got; that dash somehow even manages evoke the one in a ’63-’64 Chevy.

 But the Euro did come with a firmer suspension and fatter tires, contributing to some of that genuine euro-feel behind the wheel.
 Like most GM cars of the era with upgraded suspension, its chassis tuning was optimized for best results (car magazine test skid pad numbers?) on relatively smooth pavement.
 Hustle one through some rough-and-tumble pavement, and things start to feel more American than European.